carlostojal/chainify/README.md

 # chainify

-The blockchain and peer-to-peer networks represent a revolution in today's information systems.
+Decentralized peer-to-peer networks represent a revolution in today's information systems.
 With that in mind, providing easy ways to implement this technologies is essential.
-Chainify appears as the solution to this problem, by providing a framework and a protocol specification for peer-to-peer networks creation based on the blockchain technology.
+Chainify appears as the solution to this problem, by providing a framework and a protocol specification for peer-to-peer networks creation.
 Each Chainify machine is a network node.
-A Chainify network is like a key-value storage distributed among all nodes with the integrity, security and transparency that the blockchain provides.
+A Chainify network is like a key-value storage distributed among all nodes.

 ## Usage